datahubio/datarich-demo/tutorials/frictionless-tutorial.md

-# Tutorial 2: Publishing a Frictionless Dataset on Datahub
+# Tutorial 2: Publishing datasets made simple with DataHub

 In this tutorial we are going to cover how you can publish a Frictionless Dataset on DataHub.

 > [!note]
-> If you haven't already, we highly recommend checking [[datarich-tutorial|Tutorial 1: Publishing DataRich Documents on DataHub]]
+> If you haven't already, we highly recommend first checking [[datarich-tutorial|Tutorial 1: Publishing DataRich Documents on DataHub]]

 ## What is a Frictionless dataset